Key Takeaways

 What if I'm injured by a third-party driver while riding in an Uber or Lyft?

 File a claim against the at-fault third-party driver's insurance first.
-If their coverage is insufficient, Uber/Lyft's uninsured/underinsured motorist coverage (up to $1 million during active rides) may supplement your recovery.
-Your own UM/UIM coverage may also apply.
+If their coverage is insufficient, Uber or Lyft's uninsured/underinsured motorist coverage may apply during an active ride, depending on the policy and any valid rejection or limitation.
+Your own coverage may also apply.

 How long do I have to file a rideshare accident claim in Oklahoma?